-While the Programs have been contributing to the empowerment of future leaders, JICA decided to review their objective and modality, considering recent changes in the business environment surrounding the programs.
-They include among others, changes in the needs of the partner countries, changes caused by the progress of the program approaches in Japan's international cooperation, as well as the administrative reform of the Government of Japan to further improve efficiency.
+While the Programs have been contributing to the empowerment of future leaders, JICA decided to review the program objectives and modalities, considering recent changes in the business environment surrounding the programs.
+They include among others, changes in the needs of the partner countries, changes caused by the progress of the "Program Approach" in Japan's international cooperation, as well as the administrative reform of the Government of Japan to further improve efficiency.
 As a result, Group and Region-Focused Training Programs are being largely transformed as explained below.